austinfennacy/project-fennacy/README.md

 > You may have been told, or felt yourself, that JS is a deeply flawed language that was poorly designed and inconsistently implemented.
 Many have asserted that it's the worst most popular language in the world; that nobody writes JS because they want to, only because they have to given its place at the center of the web.
 That's a ridiculous, unhealthy, and wholly condescending claim.
 Millions of developers write JavaScript every day, and many of them appreciate and respect the language. <https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/preface.md>

 Almost a year ago, I recorded this quote to help me perservere with JavaScript's dynamic typing, lack of classes, and messy truthy variables.
 Coming from a C# background, these were deeply frustrating and challenged the way I thought about code.
 However, no matter how valid arguments against the language are, JavaScript is ubiquitous with the web, which makes it inherently necessary.
 After spending countless hours with this project, I proudly love JavaScript, quirks-and-all.
-I am much better equipped to understand the value it and the node ecosystem provide for rapid, elegant, and powerful web development.8
+I am much better equipped to understand the value it and the node ecosystem provide for rapid, elegant, and powerful web development.

 [🔙 Table of Contents](#table-of-contents)